A consistent brand colour palette increases brand recognition by 80%. Here's how a designer would pick your colours.

 I'm leaning towards picking a solid core colour like a bright yellow – indicating a brighter future and complementing it with 1 or two colours like a hot pink as an accent.
 And perhaps a slightly toned back version of pink, with a hint of yellow.
 Finally, I'd choose two neutrals, a dark ocean greeny/blue colour and a crisp white.

-Even if you pick a similar colour palette to a competitor, it's all about how it's applied – this will change the mood and feeling.
+And, remember, even if you pick a similar colour palette to a competitor, it's all about how it's applied – this will change the mood and feeling.
 Say they pick a complimentary colour of sage green and use it 10% of the time.
 You could reverse this and make it your core (primary) colour – using it, say 80%.
-Leaving space for other colours.

-Choosing colours will be much simpler if you are clear on your strategy.
+And remember, brand colours are much simpler to choose if you are clear on your brand strategy.